adimiko/TransactionalBox/README.md

 :star: - The star motivates me a lot!

-**TransactionalBox is a distributed implementation of the outbox and inbox pattern in .NET (scalability & fault tolerance).**
+**TransactionalBox is a distributed implementation of the outbox and inbox pattern in .NET.**
 **Ensures eventual consistency when modules need to communicate with each other over the network.**

 Examples of problems that occur during network communication: